LHCfitNikhef/FPF-WG1/README.md

 # FPF-WG1
-Working Group 1 "Neutrino interactions and hadron structure" of the Forward Physics Facility
+Working Group 1 "Neutrino interactions and hadron structure" of the Forward Physics Facility.
+The following branch is specific to NNPDF-related fits.

 ## $\nu\rm{FPF}$